 - Sleeping better

 Classes are highly participative; mutual support and success build the participants’ confidence in their ability to manage their health behaviors to reduce the risk of falls and to maintain active and fulfilling lives.
-See the list of Fitness Classes for Older Adults (including Tai Chi: Moving for Better Balance, Stepping On and Otago) to find a class near you in Oregon and SW Washington.
-The classes are subject to change, so please contact the facility for current information.
+See the list of Fitness Classes for Older Adults (including Tai Chi, Stepping On and Otago) to find a class near you in Oregon and SW Washington.